How to Seal Around a Window in Your Log Cabin

 Installing the Window Frame

 Once you’re finished caulking, you’re ready to put the window frame into place.
-Place tri-rod into the gaps, mark the appropriate length even with the frame, and cut.
+Place backer rod or expandable foam into the gaps, mark the appropriate length even with the frame, and cut.

-Once the tri-rod is cut, place it snugly into the crevice created by the logs to create additional sealing insulation for your window.
+Once the backer rod or expandable foam is cut, place it snugly into the crevice created by the logs to create additional sealing insulation for your window.